 To report a user to Snapchat, go to their Safety and Abuse section, click Report Spam, Report a Safety or Abuse Issue, or Report Impersonation (depending on the user's offence); fill out the form, and then click Send.

 Note, however, that (as we mentioned above) other Snapchat users can save "chats" that you send them, or take screenshots of "snaps" that you send them.
 In addition, Snapchat will keep snaps and chats that haven't been viewed for up to 30 days before deleting them.
 Also keep in mind that snaps added to your "story" will not expire until 24 hours have passed, and can be viewed an unlimited amount of times in that period (unless you manually delete them).
-See our Snapchat Stories tutorial for more information.
+See our tutorial on Snapchat stories for more information.

 Learn how to use